pycontribs/pyrax/docs/cloud_files.md

 ## Retrieving (Downloading) Stored Objects
 As with most operations on objects, there are 3 ways to do this.
-If you have a `StorageObject` reference for the object you want to download, just call its `get()` method.
+If you have a `StorageObject` reference for the object you want to download, just call its `fetch()` method.
 If you have the `Container` object that holds the stored object, call its `fetch_object()` method, passing in the name of the object to fetch.
 Finally, you can call the `pyrax.cloudfiles.fetch_object()` method, passing in the container and object names.

 All 3 take the same optional parameters: